Chidi Nwaogu: Publiseer

-Founded in 2017 with his twin brother, Chika, Publiseer works with independent African creators to monetize their creative content in 100 countries.
-As of September 2022, the company has worked with 8,000 creators in Africa, including Nigerian recording artists, Erigga and CDQ.
+Founded in 2017 with his twin brother, Publiseer works with independent African creators to monetize their creative content in 100 countries.
+The company was identified by the International Finance Corporation as one of the startups "that could speed up innovation in Africa".
+As of September 2022, Publiseer has worked with 8,000 creators in Africa, including Nigerian recording artists, Erigga and CDQ.
 In partnership with Google, Publiseer is available in Nigeria, Kenya, Ghana, South Africa, and Egypt.
 Based on the number of creators on its platform, Publiseer has been referred to as, "one of the largest independent digital publishers in Africa".

-Efiwe

-Efiwe is a Nigerian startup that allows people to learn coding from a smartphone.
-Supporting 33 languages, the platform combines interactive gamified challenges and real-time AI feedback to achieve this.
-Launched in August 2025, Efiwe has an offline mode for people who do not have stable internet.
-Once the platform is completely loaded, it can function with no internet, which allows those in areas with expensive or unstable internet to learn without interruption.
+In 2019, Publiseer launched “publiSHEr” to serve its female authors and artists.

 Savvy

 Chidi is one of the founders of Savvy, a program that trains, supports, and funds entrepreneurs.
 In partnership with the Kenya Private Sector Alliance, Savvy has trained 7,500 entrepreneurs.
 Savvy was founded in 2020, and the virtually conducted program is available in about 100 languages and is funded by the International Telecommunication Union and the United Nations Office for South-South Cooperation.